Guide to deploying Domotz to monitor networks with subnets and VLANs

 In the case of a network with one subnet and no VLANs, you can monitor all your devices with Domotz, you would need only one Domotz Agent.

-You deploy two Domotz Agents, one agent per network.
+- Option 1 (Recommended): Deploy a Domotz Agent for each network.
+In other words, you deploy two Domotz Agents, one agent per network.

 - Device identification (type/brand/model) only IP address is not available

-- No Network Topology
+- No network topology

 - Configuration management and other integrations cannot be used